-Accuracy is important in taking measurements.
-We have to be honest here and accept the reality of our body: it doesn’t pay to cheat because the result will be ill fitting clothes.
+Of course, accuracy is important in taking body measurements.
+We have to be honest here and accept the reality of our bodies.
+It just doesn’t pay to cheat because the result will be ill-fitting clothes.
 Besides, if you have a problem, the first step in correcting it is acknowledging it.

 Why do you need to measure yourself?

-- To choose the proper size pattern if you use commercial patterns (paper patterns or PDF).
-In USA I saw pattern sizes from 4 to 24 but they all are different from sizes of ready-made clothes, also different from pattern designers because they are using their own sets of measurements.
-For example, I am a size 10 for ready-made clothes and size 12–14 for Simplicity patterns.
+- To choose the proper size pattern when using commercial patterns (paper patterns or PDF).
+In the USA, I saw pattern sizes from 4 to 24, but they all differ from the sizes of ready-made clothes.
+Also, paper patterns vary between pattern designers because they use their own measurements.
+For example, I am a size 10 for ready-made clothes and a size 12–14 for Simplicity patterns.

 - To make fitting adjustments to commercial patterns.

-I can’t stress enough: your measurements have to be honest – don’t even try to make it smaller if you want a good fit (not too tight, not too loose)
+I can’t stress enough that your measurements have to be honest.
+Please don’t try to make it smaller if you want a good fit (not too tight, not too loose).